 - 2 tablespoons butter

-- 1 pound ground beef sirloin
+- 1½ pound ground beef I like ground sirloin

 - 2-3 cloves garlic, finely chopped

 - 1 cup potatoes, peeled and cubed about 2 Yukon Gold

-- 1 cup celery, sliced
+- 1 cup celery, sliced about 2 ribs

 - 1 cup fresh green beans, cut into 1-inch pieces

 - 1 cup carrots, peeled and diced about 2 medium

 - 1 cup parsnips, peeled and diced about 2 medium

-- 1/2 head small green cabbage, roughly chopped
+- 1/2 head small green cabbage, roughly chopped in bite-size pieces

 - 2 tablespoons fresh parsley, chopped